 Youth membership on the SHAC is important.
 It enables you to better understand the adolescent health issues facing your community.
-WV BPH Health recommends (but at this time does not require) that its grantees' SHACs include youth members.
+WV BPH Health recommends that its grantees' SHACs include youth members.
 Some people are reluctant to include youth in advisory groups like the SHAC because they doubt youths' abilities to handle that type of responsibility.
 Others have seen youth engagement efforts fail and are reluctant to try again.
 The following table presents common challenges and solutions.